ah4d1/arche-dataloop/README.txt

 This is Arche-Dataloop software.
 ********************************
-Arche-Dataloop is a software for data exploration, data manipulation, data analytics, statistical modeling, data mining, and machine learning.
+Arche-Dataloop is a software for data scientists.
-The project was started in 20th Oktober, 2017.
+The project was started in 20th October, 2017.

 The components :
 ********************************